Academy Sports + Outdoors: History

-Academy Sports + Outdoors came into existence in 1938, when Arthur Gochman and his business partner purchased Southern Sales, a San Antonio-based Army-Navy surplus chain comprising six stores that were by that year no longer making any profit.
-At the time, Gochman was a practicing attorney in San Antonio.
-He had not been formally educated as a businessman, but he had learned much about the surplus retail business from his father, Max Gochman, who had owned a surplus-goods outlet in San Antonio and in 1935, still owned and operated a small chain of stores in Austin.
+The origin of Academy Sports + Outdoors dates back to 1938, when Max Gochman opened the Academy Tire Shop in San Antonio, Texas.
+After a few years, Gochman began selling military surplus in his shop.

 1970s-1980s

+In 1970, Max's son, Arthur Gochman, bought a chain of six military surplus stores in Houston.
+At the time, Gochman was a practicing attorney in San Antonio.
+He had not been formally educated as a businessman, but he had learned much about the surplus retail business from his father.
 Gochman bought out his partner in 1973 and changed the company's business name from Southern Sales to Academy Corp.
 The Academy name was borrowed from his father's stores.
-It came from a now-defunct San Antonio Catholic school named St. Henry's Academy.
+It originated from a now-defunct Catholic school in San Antonio, named St. Henry's Academy.
 Max Gochman had opened his first store across the street from the school in the 1930s, selling pre-World War II surplus goods.
 Later, when he moved to Austin, he used the name for his four army-navy surplus stores.
 Because many University of Texas students and graduates lived in the Houston area and were familiar with the Austin stores, Max Gochman permitted his son to use the name, knowing that it would help his son's business.
-In 1978, the younger Gochman gave up his law practice and moved to Houston to assume active control of the company and complete the overhaul of its basic merchandising policies.
+In 1978, the younger Gochman relinquished his law practice and relocated to Houston to assume active control of the company and implement a comprehensive overhaul of its core merchandising policies.

 Academy built new offices and a 50,000-sq-ft warehouse in 1981.
 The chain grew from eight stores in 1980 to 12 in 1985.

 By the end of the 1980s, Academy had become a popular Texas chain.
 Among other things, its outlets sold more state fishing licenses than its chief competitor, Oshman's Sporting Goods, or any other group of stores.